 1 to build on and consolidate past accomplishments, by providing the necessary financial and human resources for the effective and sustained integration of a gender perspective in the development activities of ITU-D;

-2 to instruct the Secretary-General to bring this resolution to the attention of the United Nations Secretary-General in an effort to promote increased coordination and cooperation for development policies, programmes and projects that link access to and use and appropriation of telecommunications/ICTs and broadband for women and girls;
+2 to instruct the Secretary-General to bring this resolution to the attention of the United Nations Secretary-General in an effort to promote increased coordination and cooperation for development policies, programmes and projects that link access to and use and appropriation of telecommunications/ICTs and broadband for women and girls, taking into account the 2030 Agenda for Sustainable Development;

-3 to support the promotion of gender equality, empowerment and the social and economic development of women and girls.
+3 to support the promotion of gender equality, empowerment and the social and economic development of women and girls, taking into account the 2030 Agenda for Sustainable Development Goal 5.b.

 Reasons: To update this Resolution, in particular with appropriate references to the UNGA 2030 Agenda for Sustainable Development.